 Property tax 2% or 9% (depending if you will be resident) on the catastale value of the property.
 In most cases these taxes are based on a much lower value, as explained before.

-Land tax (if applicable) 12% of the value (Agricultural land).
+Land tax (if applicable) 15% of the value (Agricultural land) with a minimum of E1000.
 In Abruzzo a rough guide to agricultural land E1-E1.50 per sqm value (for tax)

 Various registration stamps, approx E1000.